DAN Medical Frequently Asked Questions

 Back to Medical FAQ List

 >Long-distance travel in which humans cross several time zones in a short time can cause what is commonly known as jet lag, also called rapid time zone change syndrome or desynchronosis.
-It's a result of your internal body clock being out of sync with the day-night cycle at your destination.
-Long-distance travel in which humans cross several time zones in a short time can cause what is commonly known as jet lag, also called rapid time zone change syndrome or desynchronosis.
 This condition results from your circadian rhythm — your internal clock, which is attuned to the day-night cycle at your departure location — being out of sync with the day-night cycle at your destination with little or no time to adjust.

 >Jet lag primarily affects air travelers because of the greater distances and time zones covered in a relatively short time.
 Boaters may have some difficulty with this condition if they do not make regular accommodations as they travel across the globe.